 Frequently asked questions

 All necessary information can be found here.
-After applying on-line and sending in your hard copy documents, your application will first be evaluated whether it has the same level as the Dutch pre-university (VWO) diploma.
+After applying online and sending in your hard copy documents, your previous education level will be checked.

 - What is the selection procedure?

 The BSc Aerospace Engineering only allows a limited number of students to start each year.
 The selection procedure intends to assess how well the applicant matches the educational programme.
 Important evaluation criteria are the applicant’s motivation and level of academic knowledge and skills.
 If you want to study in our bachelor programme you must participate in this procedure.
 Read here about the steps in the selection process.

 Unfortunately, it is only possible to start the BSc or MSc programme of Aerospace Engineering at the TU Delft in September.

 - What are my study costs?

 All the information about the costs of your study can be found in the following link.
 Please note that the tuition fees increase yearly due to inflation.

 - Can I apply without my final grades or English test results?